easyparcel/classic-integration-doc/sg/shopify/shopify_import_fulfilment.md

 **Step 4:** When you're ready to proceed with payment, select the orders and click 'Add to Cart'.

 <img width="1667" height="687" alt="image" src="https://github.com/user-attachments/assets/9062fb1d-1220-46e3-b77e-d1f94e03e129" />

+### Done !
+You have successfully import the orders from shopify and added the orders into cart!, You may proceed to fulfill the orders as per normal

+### Check out more of our [shopify documentations](./)